When breweries are pricing based on weight, using a Trade Approved scale is essential. Using unsuitable scale can result in a £1000 fine.

 Weighing scales are used throughout the brewery processes - from weighing ingredients, to outgoing casks, bags of malt, through to the shipping out of consignment.
-It’s important then that the scales used are suitable and meet requirements.

 For more than 90 years, Marsden has been supplying high quality weighing scales to industry - and we’re a leading supplier of brewery scales, too.

 We’ll be attending the SIBA BeerX exhibition alongside other leading suppliers next week - and there you’ll be able to see our products and get weighing advice from members of the Marsden team.

 This March, Marsden will be at the SIBA BeerX exhibition - the largest dedicated UK trade exhibition for the beer industry.

 The show gives you the opportunity to see new scales and brewery favourites - and get advice from members of the Marsden team.